-On the downside, going from king of the school in 5th grade to insignificant nothing three months later is probably the most brutal school transition there is, especially when you consider how big of assholes 11-14 year-olds are.
-Add to that the fact that middle school teachers give out more homework than I had in four years of college combined, and it’s not all just Twix and tonsil hockey.
+- Going from the king of the school in 5th grade to insignificant nothing three months later is probably the most brutal school transition there is, especially when you consider how big of assholes 11-14 year-olds are

 9. 1st Grade

-Jimmy: I mean, you’re fucking six years old, life is good.
+I mean, you’re fucking six years old, life is good!
 It’s your second year in school but nobody is expecting you to grow up yet or show any sort of maturity whatsoever for that matter.
 Addition and subtraction are easy as fuck so your report card is perfect and your parents buy you presents for your good grades.
-I used to get baseball cards but I’m assuming kids nowadays get hovercrafts and shit.
-There’s no pressure to impress female classmates because they’re all gross poopyheads who have cooties.

 8. 9th Grade

 Ah, high school.
 It’s cool, yes.
 But alas, freshman year is tough when it comes to hooking up with all of the sluttier freshman chicks blowing upperclassmen because… cars.
 The odds are certainly not in your favor.
 On top of that, You’ve officially become too cool to do anything in gym class because you’re worried about sweating, and signing up for five honors classes seemed like a great idea when you were a little overachieving middle schooler, but halfway through your 15-page book report on To Kill A Mockingbird you realize that it was really fucking stupid.

 It’s not all bad though.
 You usually get drunk and try weed for the first time in the movie theater parking lot.